ivotron/popper2-paper/paper.md

 On Kubernetes clusters, steps of a Popper workflow run in separate pods which can get scheduled on any node of the cluster.
 Popper first builds the images required by the workflow and pushes them to an online registry.
 Then a `PersistentVolumeClaim` is created to claim storage space from a shared filesystem like NFS for the pods usage.
 Each pod uses this volume claim to access the shared storage space.
-All of the resources are created in an unique namespace.
+All of the resources are created in a namespace unique to popper.
 The pods and volume claims are deleted after a workflow execution is complete.
 Although any Kubernetes cluster can be used, for this case study, we used a 2-node Kubernetes cluster on CloudLab [@CloudLab] each with a NVIDIA 12GB PCI P100 GPU and ran the Image classification workflow there.
 Reproducing the workflow developed on the local machine in the Kubernetes cluster only required changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.